Benedict Arnold (governor): Providence and Pawtuxet

-In 1637, Arnold was one of 13 settlers who signed a compact agreeing to subject themselves to any agreements made by a majority of the masters of families.
+In 1637, Arnold was one of 13 settlers who signed a compact subjecting themselves to any agreements made by a majority of the masters of families.
 About 1638, he accompanied his father, his brother-in-law William Carpenter, and Robert Coles in a move about 5 mi south to the Pawtuxet River.
 The settlement was called Pawtuxet and was still within the jurisdiction of Providence Plantation; it later became a part of Cranston, Rhode Island.
-On 17 July 1640, Arnold signed an agreement with 38 other Providence residents to form a more compact government "to preserve the peace and insure the prosperity of a growing community."
+On July 17, 1640, Arnold signed an agreement with 38 other Providence residents to form a more compact government "to preserve the peace and insure the prosperity of a growing community."
 It did neither, especially after the arrival of Samuel Gorton, who Roger Williams wrote was "bewitching and bemadding poor Providence."
 In one incident, "Upon the attempt to enforce the execution of an award against Francis Weston made by eight men orderly chosen, Gorton, with many of his followers, assailed the representatives of law and order making a tumultuous hubbub."
-Arnold wrote a petition with 12 others dated 17 November 1641 in which they formally applied to Massachusetts for help, asking the government there to "lend us a neighborlike helping hand."
+Arnold wrote a petition with 12 others dated November 17, 1641, in which they formally applied to Massachusetts for help, asking the government there to "lend us a neighborlike helping hand."
 Massachusetts replied that they could not help unless the complainants fell under their jurisdiction.

 The Arnolds, Coles, and Carpenter were highly offended by Gorton, who had moved with some of his adherents to Pawtuxet.
-They went to Boston and submitted themselves to the government and jurisdiction of Massachusetts on 2 September 1642.
+They went to Boston and submitted themselves to the government and jurisdiction of Massachusetts on September 2, 1642.
 They were received by the General Court there and appointed justices of the peace.
 In doing this, these settlers allowed a foreign jurisdiction into the midst of the Providence government, a condition that lasted for 16 years.
 Gorton was unhappy about being under the jurisdiction of Massachusetts and moved with his followers another 12 mi farther south, settling beyond the limits of Massachusetts' jurisdiction at a place called Shawomet.